The Faces Behind The Places – Prince Of Peckham

 Since the 17th century, Pubs have been the cornerstone of communities across England.
 In South East London, Clement Ogbonnaya, landlord of Prince of Peckham, is trying to recreate the community pub of yesteryear, with a modern twist.

-Be it a quick drink or a full knees up, the local pub was the primary source of entertainment for the people of the neighbourhood.
-However, in recent years the number of pubs has been in massive decline.
-Increased beer duty, supermarkets selling cheap alcohol and improved internet access are just some of the contributing factors.
-So we headed down to the Prince Of Peckham, to speak with owner Clement Ogbonnaya about his journey from marketing director to pub landlord, the importance of community and what his vision is for the future.
+Be it a quick drink or a full knees up, the local pub was the primary source of fun for the people of the Peckham.
+However, in recent years the number of pubs has been in huge decline.
+Increased beer duty, a supermarket driven price war, and improved internet access.
+Just some of the contributing factors.
+So we popped down to South London to see the owner of Prince Of Peckham, Clement Ogbonnaya.
+To uncover his journey from marketing director, to running his own boozer.
+The importance of community and what his vision is for the future.

 What were you doing prior to taking over Prince of Peckham?